07 May 2019

-At FirstPort we look after people’s homes – 196,000 of them – and to deliver a great experience for our customers it’s important that our employees are skilled, engaged and motivated.
-With a diverse workforce of over 3,000 people working across multiple office locations and sites, this means recognising differing needs, whilst at the same time finding a common thread to unite everyone.
+At FirstPort we look after people’s homes – thousands of them – and to deliver a great experience for our customers it’s important that our employees are skilled, engaged and motivated.
+With a diverse workforce of 3,000 people working across multiple office locations and sites, this means recognising differing needs, whilst at the same time finding a common thread to unite everyone.

 Here are my top tips for Top Employer success:

 Regardless of someone’s role or career aspirations, I’m confident that most people feel the same about their first day of a new a job – nervous and a little apprehensive.
 We have reacted to this by making our welcome one that hopefully puts our new employees at ease before they even walk through the door.
 We deliver a welcome pack directly to our new employees before their start date.
 As well as information on what to expect on day one, it also includes a tea bag and chocolate bar to enjoy while taking it all in.
 We hope this little touch creates the right impression of the friendly organisation they’re joining.
 I’m pleased to say that this friendly and supportive approach continues throughout the on-boarding experience with a company induction that helps employees understand their own role in looking after our customers’ homes, our objectives, Values and ways of working.

 Speaking of friendly, it’s one of FirstPort’s five FIRST Values (the others being Inventive, Respectful, Skilled and Trustworthy).
 Not only do we recruit to these Values, we empower our employees to demonstrate them in their interactions with customers and each other.

 3. Engagement matters